Portugapt/AAA-Explainability/Deliveries/Report.md

 ## References

-<a id="Shap-ref-1" href="https://proceedings.neurips.cc/paper/2017/hash/8a20a8621978632d76c43dfd28b67767-Abstract.html">Lundberg, Scott M., and Su-In Lee.
+[1] <a id="SHAP-ref-1" href="https://proceedings.neurips.cc/paper/2017/hash/8a20a8621978632d76c43dfd28b67767-Abstract.html">Lundberg, Scott M., and Su-In Lee.
 "A unified approach to interpreting model predictions."
 Advances in neural information processing systems 30 (2017)</a>

+[2] <a id="LIME-ref-1" href="https://dl.acm.org/doi/abs/10.1145/2939672.2939778">Ribeiro, Marco Tulio, Sameer Singh, and Carlos Guestrin. "" Why should i trust you?"
+Explaining the predictions of any classifier."
+Proceedings of the 22nd ACM SIGKDD international conference on knowledge discovery and data mining.
+2016.</a>

+[3] <a id="why-explainable-ai-ref-1" href="https://cloud.google.com/blog/products/ai-machine-learning/why-you-need-to-explain-machine-learning-models">“Why You Need to Explain Machine Learning Models | Google Cloud Blog.”
+Google</a>